 The Serial ATA II connector is used to connect the Serial ATA II device to the motherboard.
 These connectors support the thin Serial ATA II cables for primary storage devices.
-The current Serial ATA II interface allows up to 3.0 Gb/s data transfer rate.
-There are four serial ATA connectors on the motherboard.
+The current Serial ATA II interface allows up to 3 Gb/s data transfer rate.
+There are two serial ATA connectors on the motherboard that support IDE and RAID configurations.